The Most Important Elements of Internal Proposal Writing

 While working on the proposal, make sure that every piece of information has its own place, you do not repeat yourself and paragraphs follow the structure.

-Problem.
-Explain what problem is behind the facts from an introduction.
+- Problem.
+Explain what the problem is behind the facts from an introduction.

 Some may say that this structure is similar to e traditional essay; however, the size of your paragraphs will vary in this one.